-7.1 Hidden Lake Lithium Property (Continued)

-On May 16, 2019, the Company announced that Far had formally notified them of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced on January 23, 2018.
+On January 22, 2018, the Company entered into an agreement to option out up to 90% of their interest in the Hidden Lake Property to Far Resources Ltd. ("Far") (the "Hidden Lake Option Out Agreement"), except for the Royalty.
+On May 16, 2019, Far had formally notified the Company of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced on January 22, 2018.
 Under the terms of the new agreement, a joint venture between the companies will be formed for future exploration of the property.
 Far maintains a 60-percent interest earned through satisfying the year 1 conditions of the Option Agreement and the Company maintains a 40-percent interest in Hidden Lake.
 Far will remain as Operator and is responsible for financing the Joint Venture's initial \$1 million in expenditures.
+As of the date of this report, no JV agreement has been completed yet.